heyangdm/learngit/readme.txt

-Git is a distributed version control system.
+Git is a distributed version control s
 Git is free software append love.
 Git is very good products.
+GIT this is Tu Shao Lian.